-The following example shows how to set up a layer builder with a glass substrate and a silicon y-branch structure on top of the substrate which is loaded from a GDS file.
+The following sections explain how to set up a layer builder object, illustrating the process with a simple example of a silicon y-branch structure (from GDS).

 Setting up from the GUI